advocations/skype/Skype/ucap/Trusted_Application_API/NewConcepts.md

 in the HTTP input body to access Trusted Application API IVR capability.

 The **[ms:rtc:saas:audiovideo](http://trustedappapi.azurewebsites.net/Resources/ms_rtc_saas_audioVideo.html)** resource implements the signaling connection with the remote participant for the audio video call.
 The actual audio and video media is exchanged on an instance of **ms:rtc:saas:audioVideoFlow(http://trustedappapi.azurewebsites.net/Resources/ms_rtc_saas_audioVideoFlow.html)**, which is created at the time call is established.
-The **[ms:rtc:startAudioVideo]()**TODO allows the application to create a new conversation with the specified contact with audio/video modality.
+The **[ms:rtc:saas:startAudioVideo](http://trustedappapi.azurewebsites.net/Resources/ms_rtc_saas_startAudioVideo.html)** allows the application to create a new conversation with the specified contact with audio/video modality.

 ## Audio Video Flow: